Insider trading plea not valid after major ruling: U.S. prosecutors

 Riley told others, prosecutors said, including Johnson, who testified that, before taking the Wyoming pension system job, he traded in Foundry stock based on the tip.

 But Johnson never said he knew Teeple’s source, nor did he acknowledge knowing Riley received anything for the tip.
-Last month, Caproni questioned the sufficiency of the plea.
+Last month, U.S. District Judge Valerie Caproni questioned the sufficiency of the plea.

 Teeple pleaded guilty and was sentenced in October to five years in prison.